opencog/atomspace/opencog/haskell/README.md

   "haskell-atomspace library not found" , first of all, you should ensure it was properly installed when installing the AtomSpace.

+* If you get an error like `libhaskell-atomspace.so: cannot open shared object file: No such file or directory` try to run `sudo ldconfig /usr/local/lib/opencog/`

-* If when running "stack ghc" or "stack build" you get an error about "Missing C library: haskell-atomspace", you should add the flag:
+* If when running `stack ghc` or `stack build` you get an error about `Missing C library: haskell-atomspace`, you should add the flag:

   --extra-lib-dir=/usr/local/lib/opencog (with proper library location).